Jake1Egelberg/DEAR/README.txt

 INSTALLATION INSTRUCTIONS:

-1) Download this DEAR-main folder onto your hardrive (C:).
+1) Select the green CODE button in the top right of your screen to download the DEAR-main folder.
+Extract this folder directly onto your hardrive (C:).

-*If you do not have a C: file path, edit the 0INSTALLATION.bat file above in a text editor to the file path availible.
+*If you are not downloading to a C: file path, edit the 0INSTALLATION.bat file above in a text editor to the file path you are downloading to.

 2) Install R version 4.1.1 into the subfolder "R-4.1.1".
-The resulting file path for R should read "D:/RNASeqV2-main/R-4.1.1/bin/x64/R.exe".
-Windows may ask to confirm that you would like to install to a folder that already exists.
+The resulting file path for R should read "D:/DEAR-main/R-4.1.1/bin/x64/R.exe".
+R will attempt to create its own "R-4.1.1" subfolder within the one that already exists.
+Ensure that you edit the file path to prevent this.
+Windows may ask you to confirm that you would like to install to a folder that already exists.
 	Install R version 4.1.1 here: http://lib.stat.cmu.edu/R/CRAN/

 3) Run the 0INSTALLATION.bat file to install packages and create directories.
 This may take some time.
 You can track the progress in the "progress" folder created soon after running.